8ta4/blog/drafts/Seeking a Pronunciation Grader That Allows Any Word, No Typing Required.md

 - Web-Based: Requires no installation

-- Accent Support: Lets me choose a specific accent, like Standard British, for the evaluation
+- Accent Support: Lets me choose a specific accent, like Received Pronunciation, for the evaluation

 - Word Flexibility: Lets me practice any word I want, not just a set list